MaibornWolff/aggregate-implementation-patterns-java/README.md

 * state and behavior are different objects
 * directly modifies the state

 *Challenge:*
 How can we test this?
-Implement the missing parts in the tests first.
+Implement the missing assertions in the tests first!

-*Hint* ???

 ### Customer5 (Functional & Event-Sourced)
 * external state